 Members: login to join the waitlist here.

 #3.
-Market locally on Google My Business
+Market locally using Google Business Profile

 Add images and videos for maximum impact and encourage hair and beauty clients to leave reviews.
 The more reviews you get, the better your Google ranking will be (see more about online reviews below 👇🏼).